google/digitalbuildings/tools/README.md

 results in these actions:
 1. Ingests a building configuration file.
-2. Generates guids for every entity instance in the buiding configuration file.
-3. Re-writes building configuration file in the new format.
+2. Generates guids for every entity instance in the buiding configuration file and re-writes building configuration file in the new format.
-4. Validates the building configuration file.
+4. Validates the building configuration file with the instance validator.
 5. Validates the telemetry payloads for each reporting entity in the building configuration file.
-6. Writes validation results to the report directory as `//path/to/report-directory/instance_validation_report.txt` and `//path/to/report-directory/telemetry_validation_report.json` for instance validation and telemetry validation, respectfully.
+6. Writes instance and telemetry validation results to the report directory as `//path/to/report-directory/instance_validation_report.txt` and `//path/to/report-directory/telemetry_validation_report.json`.

 **NOTE:** The new building configuration format requires that entities are keyed by Version 4 UUIDs (referred to as guids) instead of the code.
 To convert from old format to the new format, run your building configuration file(.yaml) through the [guid generator](https://github.com/google/digitalbuildings/tree/master/tools/guid_generator).